Working for Helena Public Schools

-A: SJP students complete a 4-hour work skills training in April, and will receive $50 and a certificate from Helena College for completing the training (the training for Yellowstone County students will be held in May).
+A: SJP students complete a 4-hour work skills training in April or May, and will receive $50 and a certificate from Helena College for completing the training.
 Students can complete a second, optional training to earn another $50 and certificate in May.

 During the summer, students meet with an adult mentor at least 5 times to strengthen their skills and build their support network.
 Students in the Flathead region and Anaconda meet as a group with a mentor each week throughout the summer.

 Q: Is it true I can earn free college credit?

 A: Yes!
 Student participants can choose to take a tuition-free college course as part of the program.
 Students can take a 1-credit Work Skills and Interpersonal Communication course from Miles Community College or they can take a 3-credit Interpersonal Communication in the Workplace course through Helena College.
 These online courses are open to students anywhere in Montana and the earned credits are transferable to almost any certificate or college program!
 Thank you to Miles Community College and Reach Higher Montana for funding these courses.
 Enroll early - spots are limited!

 Q: When does the work position start?
 End?

 A: The positions run from early June to mid-August.
 Some positions have the option of continuing after the summer months.

 Q: How many hours per week will I work?

 A: Some students will work full-time and some will work part-time, depending on the position.
 You will work at least 150 hours (20 hours/week for 8 weeks or 25 hours/week for 6 weeks).